inspec/inspec-aws/docs/resources/aws_servicecatalog_launch_role_constraints.md

 # aws\_servicecatalog\_launch\_role\_constraints

-Use the `aws_servicecatalog_launch_role_constraints` InSpec audit resource to test properties of a plural AWS ServiceCatalog LaunchRoleConstraints.
+Use the `aws_servicecatalog_launch_role_constraints` InSpec audit resource to test properties of multiple AWS Service Catalog launch constraint.

-The AWS::ServiceCatalog::LaunchRoleConstraint resource specifies a launch constraint.

 ## Syntax

 Ensure that a portfolio exists.

-    describe aws_servicecatalog_launch_role_constraints(portfolio_id: 'portfolio_id') do
+    describe aws_servicecatalog_launch_role_constraints(portfolio_id: 'PORTFOLIO_ID') do
       it { should exist }
     end

 ## Parameters

 `portfolio_id` _(required)_

+The identifier of the portfolio the product resides in.

 For additional information, see the [AWS documentation on AWS ServiceCatalog LaunchRoleConstraint](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-launchroleconstraint.html).